 Conversation ends | Measures completion rate |

-The most important one is lead_captured — that's when a visitor gives you their contact information.
+The most important one is lead_captured.
+That's when a visitor gives you their contact information.
 Everything else is supporting data.

 If your chatbot provider exposes JavaScript events or callbacks, you can push events to GA4 directly.